intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 The process of maintenance ideally begins even before the specification for a protocol is complete.
 Neglect can quickly produce the negative consequences this document describes.
-Restarting maintenance could involve first discovering the properties of the protocol as it is deployed, rather than the protocol as it was originally document.
-This can be time-consuming, particularly if the protocol has a diverse set of implementations.
+Restoring the protocol to a state where it can be maintained involves first discovering the properties of the protocol as it is deployed, rather than the protocol as it was originally documented.
+This can be difficult and time-consuming, particularly if the protocol has a diverse set of implementations.
 Such a process was undertaken for HTTP {{?HTTP=RFC7230}} after a period of minimal maintenance.
 Restoring the specification to currency took significant effort over more than 6 years.

 # The Role of Feedback

-Protocol maintenance is only possible if there is sufficient information about the implementation, deployment and use of the protocol.
-A such, feedback is critical to effective maintenance.
+Protocol maintenance is only possible if there is sufficient information about the deployment of the protocol.
+Feedback from deployment is critical to effective protocol maintenance.

 For a protocol specification, the primary and most effective form of feedback comes from people who implement or deploy the protocol.
-An active community around a particular protocol is the most valuable source of feedback.
-It is the community that implements and deploys changes, in addition to contributing to the ongoing maintenance of protocol specifications.
+An active community of protocol implementers and users is the most valuable source of feedback.
+It is this community that implements and deploys changes, in addition to contributing to the ongoing maintenance of protocol specifications.

-A community benefits from having a venue for discussion.
-An outlet where questions, issues, or new use cases can be taken can also be where maintenance occurs.
-Ensuring that the venue remains available ensures that critical feedback is not lost for lack of a medium for providing it.
-This might mean retaining mailing lists, specification repositories, and issue trackers past the point that a specification is initially published.
-The easier it is for an individual to provide feedback on their own terms, the more likely they are to provide it.

 ## Fault Reporting is Valuable

-Protocol implementations should to include error reporting mechanisms that ensure errors are surfaced in a visible and expedient fashion.
+Protocol implementations should include automated error reporting mechanisms.

-Exposing faults through operations and management systems is highly valuable, but it might be necessary to ensure that the information is propagated.
+Exposing faults through operations and management systems is highly valuable, but it might be necessary to ensure that the information is propagated further.

 Building telemetry and error logging systems that report faults to the developers of the implementation is superior in many respects.
 However, this is only possible in deployments that are conducive to the collection of this type of information.
-Due consideration to protecting the privacy of protocol participants is critical prior to deploying any such system.
+Giving consideration to protection of the privacy of protocol participants is critical prior to deploying any such system.

-## The Role of Fatal Errors
+## The Role of Strict Error Handling

-The primary failing of automated reporting systems is their inability to recognize and collect information about abberant conditions.
-Generating fatal errors in place of attempting recovery can ensure that faults are immediately visible.
-For instance, a practice of triggering a crash in response to unexpected conditions allows a generic crash reporting system to be used to identify faults.
+Favoring strict error handling over attempting error recovery is an effective technique for ensuring that faults receive attention.

+A fatal errors provide excellent motivation to address problems.
+However, generating fatal errors is only feasible if such errors are sufficiently rare.
+Frequent problems can result in users to ignoring them or finding workarounds, whereas rare events demand greater attention.

 Fatal errors or crashes are also preferable if there is any risk that the error might represent an implementation or security issue.

-A fatal error provides excellent motivation for addressing problems.
-In contrast, generating warnings provide no incentive to fix a problem as the system remains operational.
-Generating fatal errors is only feasible if such errors are sufficiently rare.
-Users can become inured to problems if they are frequent and ignore them, whereas rare events demand greater attention.

 Exposing errors is particularly important for early implementations of a protocol.
-This helps validate a protocol during its design.
-If early implementations are then used more widely, having those implementations generate errors in response to divergent behavior better enables the detection and correction of errors in new implementations.
+Enabling stricter error handling helps validate the design of both protocol and implementations.
+If strict checks are retained when implementations are more widely deployed, those checks better enable the detection and correction of errors in new implementations.

 This doesn't mean that protocol implementations need to treat all inputs equally strictly.
-A protocol might be intentionally designed to be tolerant of a wide range of inputs (see for example {{HTML}}).
+A protocol could be designed with the explicit goal of accepting a wide range of inputs (see for example {{HTML}}).
 As long as proper reactions to inputs are clearly and unambiguously specified, these considerations don't apply.

 # Implementations Are Ultimately Responsible

-Implementations and deplotments are critical to the ongoing maintenance of a protocol.
-Implementation, deployment and use of a protocol is the primary source of information about that protocol.
-The application of any tool to real use cases is where problems and use cases are discovered.
+Implementations and deployments are critical to the ongoing maintenance of a protocol.
 Implementations have ample motivation to prefer stability and interoperability over maintenance or correctness.
-It is likely that - over time - an implementation will accumulate allowances for errors of specification or implementation.
-This can lead to suppression of feedback about errors.
+It is likely that - over time
+- an implementation will accumulate allowances for errors of specification or implementation.
+Without care, this can lead to suppression of feedback about problems.

-Even when an implementation chooses to attempt to adapt to an abnormal condition, communicating that decision to the community minimally allows others to benefit from knowledge of the problem.
+Even when an implementation chooses to attempt to adapt to an abnormal condition, communicating that decision to the community is valuable.
+At a minimum, it allows others to benefit from knowledge of the problem.
 Discussion about problems might also lead to alternative strategies or protocol enhancements that can avoid further problems.

 Over time, mitigations for interoperability issues could become redundant.
 Occasional review of any special interoperability measures might reveal